 While Continuous Integration allows developers to automatically test codes, continuous delivery simplifies the entire process of production to release with automation.
 However, the concern for the security aspect allowed developers and Quality Assurance service providers to integrate DevSecOps into the workflow.

 Sticking to the definition, DevSecOps is the practice of aligning security practices into the DevOps process shaping a more security-focused software development lifecycle.
-It was done on purpose to ensure security is not treated as a secondary system into DevOps.
+It was done on purpose to ensure security is not treated as a secondary system in DevOps.

 At times, it becomes a highly tedious job to identify any security vulnerabilities entering the SDLC and DevSecOps allows the developers to encourage security engagement as an important aspect of SDLC.
-As CI/CD comes naturally to the general DevOps, the DevSecOps opens door to security with continuous testing and code correctness verification complimenting the agile process development.
+As CI/CD comes naturally to the general DevOps, the DevSecOps opens door to security with continuous testing and code correctness verification complementing the agile process development.

 Security is a highly significant component of technology-driven livelihoods and therefore it becomes necessary to adopt security best practices at the earliest into the SDLC project management process.
 Especially, when security breaches have significantly affected the digital world, bearing loss with security breaches can lead to loss of customers as well as massive financial fallouts.

 All in all, integrating DevSecOps adds to the business credibility of the product landing into the market and helps create better opportunities for sale.
-With that picture in mind, it can be inferred that DevSecOps is an important aspect of continuous paradigm.
-Especially, when embedding security into the development lifecycle is an extremely significant practice, let us quickly jump on understanding how DevSecOps aligns with CI/CD aspect of SDLC lifecycle.
+With that picture in mind, it can be inferred that DevSecOps is an important aspect of the continuous paradigm.
+Especially, when embedding security into the development lifecycle is an extremely significant practice, let us quickly jump on understanding how DevSecOps aligns with the CI/CD aspect of the SDLC lifecycle.